basho-labs/little_riak_book/en/04-operators.md

 ![Tech Stack Core](../assets/riak-stack-core.svg)

 If any single component deserves the title of "Riak proper", it would be *Riak Core*.
-Core, and implementations are responsible for managing the partitioned keyspace, launching and supervising vnodes, preference list building, hinted handoff, and things that aren't related specifically to client interfaces, handling requests, or storage.
+Core shares responsibility with projects built atop it for managing the partitioned keyspace, launching and supervising vnodes, preference list building, hinted handoff, and things that aren't related specifically to client interfaces, handling requests, or storage.

-Riak Core, like any project, has some hard coded values (for example, how protocol buffer messages are encoded in binary).
-However, many values can be modified to fit your use-case.
+Riak Core, like any project, has some hard-coded values (for example, how protocol buffer messages are encoded in binary).
+However, many values can be modified to fit your use case.
 The majority of this configuration occurs under `app.config`.
 This file is Erlang code, so commented lines begin with a `%` character.